SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 - In most cases you are better off downloading the source and building the code (aka the executable) yourself.

-- Downloading executable is easier but is more likley not to work
+- Downloading executable is easier but is likely not to work.

-### Donwloading Executables
+### Downloading Executables

 There are instances when available executables will run flawlessly on Hydra, but make sure that:

  1. you can trust the origin,
- 1. sure you get a version compatible with Hydra,
+ 1. you get a version compatible with Hydra,
     * _i.e._, CentOS 7.x for Intel/AMD CPUs (`x86_64`)

 ### Remember